cambs-repeaters/dx.camb-hams.com/dx-peditions/islay-2023.md

 After last year's road-only journey to the Isle of Skye, 2023 brings a return to CalMac's ferries and their Scottish Breakfast.

+{: .highlight }
+Check [online log]({% link online-logbooks.md %}).
+All QSOs will be also uploaded to Logbook of the World throughout the trip.

 ## Dates

 We set out from Cambridge on Saturday 29th April, stopping over in Dumbarton near Glasgow overnight, travelling on to Islay on Sunday morning.